• Skip to primary navigation

 • ×

-Turkish cuisine has a very large selection of borek recipes of all types and Kiymali Borek (Meat Borek) is probably one of the most popular among them.
-These scrumptious Turkish pastries are made with spiced mince and onions wrapped in yufka sheets.
-They are perfect for parties as finger food as well as for breakfast/brunch, picnics, or packed lunch.
+Turkish cuisine has a very large selection of borek recipes of all types and Kiymali Borek (Turkish Meat Burek) is probably one of the most popular among them.

 Borek - traditional Turkish street food